The bodys most important building block

 Essential amino acids

 Proteins can be assembled from up to 22 different amino acids, two of which rarely occur (Selenocysteine and Pyrrolysine).
 There are two types of amino acids: essential and non-essential.
-Out of the 22 amino acids, 9 of them are essential.
+From the 22 amino acids, 9 of them are essential.
 The difference is that the body can form the non-essential amino acids itself, while the essential ones must be supplied via the diet or as dietary supplements.

 The 9 essential amino acids are: